PHAM11-21-20_602500.jpg

 Mason Usher

-Mason Usher is a 2024 winter intern studying Neuroscience and Computer Science.
-He is a pre-medical third-year student at Brown University with a background in cancer dormancy research and interests in neuroimaging, medical illustration, and rock climbing.
-Mason's internship is focused on developing an assessment of the life sciences innovation ecosystem in Southern California.
-He is looking to gain a new perspective on the influence of community projects on biomedical research and developments.
+Mason Usher was a 2024 winter intern studying Neuroscience and Computer Science.
+He is a pre-medical student at Brown University with a background in cancer dormancy research and interests in neuroimaging, medical illustration, and rock climbing.
+Mason's internship was focused on developing an assessment of the life sciences innovation ecosystem in Southern California.
+He gained a new perspective on the influence of community projects on biomedical research and developments.